-12.4 How to Use Filter ApplicationsThe ISD supports specific, printing related so
+12.4 How to Use Filter Applications

 The ISD supports specific, printing related software solutions provided by third parties (e.g. barcode printing).
 This way the ISD can be adapted to individual environments and requirements in an ideal way.

 Follow the instructions to make use of filter applications: